 The BBC page linked above describes the Amazon segment of the programme.

-Some of the illegal product types which Amazon assured the BBC would be removed continue to be sold on Amazon more than five years on!
+Some of the illegal product types which Amazon assured the BBC would be removed continue to be sold on Amazon more than seven years on!
 Here is a compilation of 10 illegal pepper spray products captured on the Amazon.co.uk website in March 2014: Amazon Pepper Spray and also an example of a captured page from Amazon (April 2012) offering CS Spray

 We have made a similar March 2014 annotated compilation of eBay sample listings (all still available in June 2014!!!).
 Click here for an earlier gallery of sample ebay.co.uk listings for products which include illegal plugs, these are amongst the THOUSANDS of listings which ebay has removed since this campaign started in August 2011.
 The listings removed included over 140 of the completely illegal plug without a fuse!
 See samples of the deleted listings)

 Although we wish eBay would prevent illegal plugs ever being offered for sale on their website we would like to acknowledge that, unlike Amazon, eBay take prompt action when informed of illegal listings by Trading Standards Departments.
 However, we have had absolutely no success in reporting illegal listings directly. eBay do provide a report button on every listing, but, in our experience, take no action when a product is reported via that method!

 View a video made by Whites Electrical Portable Appliance Testing illustrating the problem of plugs with sleeved pins.

 There is a problem in BS 1363 which allows extension sockets to be manufactured with the earth hole placed too close to the edge.
 Most multi-way portable socket outlets exploit this loophole and permit the insertion of an inverted plug into the earth pin only, thus opening the shutters of the current carrying contacts.
 This is a clear danger as can be seen from these photos.